oliversturm/one-day-fullstack-samples/labs/lab1.readme.md

-# One Day Fullstack Demo Block 1 Workshop - Start
+# One Day Fullstack Workshop -- Demo Block 1

 This project state is prepared for you to check out the details of the previous presentation block.

 ## Instructions

-### Preparations - only needed once per workshop
+### Preparations -- only needed once per workshop

-Clone the repository to your local machine (you may have already done this)
+Clone the sample and lab repository to your local machine (you may have already done this):

 ```shell
 git clone https://github.com/oliversturm/one-day-fullstack-samples.git